 You can snorkel from the beach but the main reef is a short boat ride away (payable locally) with stunning snorkelling opportunities.
 The hotel’s marine biologist takes guided snorkelling excursions by day or night as well as discovery tours at Subsix, the underwater restaurant.
 There is also a fantastic coral adoption programme guests can get involved in.
 Niyama also offers sailing, paddle boats, kayaks and fishing.
 The more adventurous can try surfing, jet skiing, jet pack, water-skiing, wakeboarding, kite-surfing or tubing.

-The extensive Lime spa has 6 over-water treatment rooms all with a lagoon view and 2 treatment sanctuaries with private gardens, outdoor bath, rain-showers and daybeds.
+The extensive Lime spa has six over-water treatment rooms all with a lagoon view and two treatment sanctuaries with private gardens, outdoor bath, rain-showers and daybeds.
 Treatments are provided for both adults and the spa also has a sauna, steam baths, plunge pools, Jacuzzis and a vitality juice bar.

 This trendy and chic property is a fabulous duo of islands that means everyone will be kept happy.
 It is ideal for those that are looking for more out of the Maldives than just turquoise water and a white sand retreat.